jmrobles/hn-favorites-topic-modelling/README.md

 ## Introduction

-If you are reading this probably you know Hacker News, an aggregation platform for computer science, start-ups, ..., created and mantained by Y Combinator Startup Accelerator.
+If you are reading this probably you know Hacker News, an aggregation platform for computer science, start-ups, etc created and mantained by __Y Combinator Startup Accelerator__.

-## Installation
+## Installation and usage

 1. Python environment